FansDB/docs/docs/guidelines/index.md

 We have a specific structure and guidelines around how we store the metadata on FansDB.
 Some aspects might seem unnecessary or repetitive, but we do so to keep uniformity across a wide range of different sites.

 So please take a moment and read through the guidelines if you plan on contributing.
-It will same everyone a lot of time and frustration.
+It will save you and us a lot of time and frustration in the future.

 <div class="grid cards" markdown>